 Have you ever experienced logging into a website but then just left because it took too long to load?
 It is not only you who have experienced this.
 In fact, statistics say that a two-second delay in the speed of your website costs you 4.3% in lost sales, reduces user satisfaction by 3.8% and decreases clicks by 4.3%

-Your users will appreciate your offers even more if your website’s responsiveness is high.
+Your audience will appreciate your offers even more if your website’s responsiveness is high.
 If your website takes too long to load, your customers will be gone in just a blink of an eye.

 Here are some pointers on how to increase the speed of your website: